 Copyeditor

 The copyeditor is looking at the manuscript at the sentence level.
-I believe this is the level most people are referring to when they talk about editing.
-The copyeditor cleans up grammar, rearranges sentence structure, tightens up wordiness, etc. This is probably the most critical level of editing to make sure your manuscript has a professional look and feel.
+I believe this is what most people are referring to when they talk about editing.
+The copyeditor cleans up grammar, tightens up wordiness, eliminates repetition, etc. This editor will make sure things are internally consistent because you don’t want your character’s eyes to be blue in chapter 4 and green in chapter 20.
+This is probably the most critical level of editing to make sure your manuscript has a professional look and feel.

 Proofreader

-The proofreader is looking at the manuscript at the word, or even individual letter, level.
+The proofreader is looking at the manuscript at the word level.
 They clean up spelling and punctuation mistakes.
 Originally, proofreading was completely separate from all other editing, as the proofreader compared the printed proof of a manuscript to the edited draft to make sure all changes were included.
 With the move to electronic editing, the proofreading role has changed to look more like copyediting at a micro level.
-Ideally, your proofreader should be someone who has never seen the manuscript before.
-After an editor has closely read your story two or three times, their eyes will no longer be tuned into missing details.
+Ideally, your proofreader is someone who has never seen the manuscript before.
+After an editor has closely read your story two or three (or more!) times, their eyes will no longer be tuned into missing details.